xlz/rosbeam/Beam-Internals.md

 44 | 4 | unsigned int | CRC checksum

 * Here the 32-bit signed fixed point numbers are scaled by 65536.
+* texclient will send drive commands in 10Hz when idle, 100Hz when busy.

 ### Drive Status